Feline Infectious Peritonitis

-Feline infectious peritonitis (FIP) is a fatal disease caused by a virus, which attacks the blood vessels.
+Feline infectious peritonitis (FIP) is a fatal disease caused by a virus that attacks blood vessels.

 There are two forms:

-Testing for FIP is difficult, and treatment it is usually unsuccessful.
+Testing for FIP is complex, and treatment is usually unsuccessful.
 FIP is of the least understood cat diseases.

 A virus causes FIP.
 It spreads from cat to cat through constant contact.